-Karim Nader, Philosophy, knader@mit.edu Bess Rothman, Philosophy, bessroth@mit.edu Sonia Maria Pavel, Philosophy, smpavel@mit.edu
+Karim Nader, Philosophy, knader@mit.edu

+Sonia Maria Pavel, Philosophy, smpavel@mit.edu

+Bess Rothman, Philosophy, bessroth@mit.edu

 Welcome to Experiential Ethics!
-Through weekly, hour-long (60 minute) discussion groups, you'll have the opportunity to explore ethical and social issues related to your own experiences-whether these are projects you're working on, internships, future goals, or your experiences at MIT.
+Through weekly, 1.5 hour-long (90 minute) discussion groups, you'll have the opportunity to explore ethical and social issues related to your own experiences-whether these are projects you're working on, internships, future goals, or your experiences at MIT.
 Each discussion group will be led by a Graduate Teaching Fellow (TF), and you will have short assignments to guide you through your ethical exploration, as well as a final project.
 Fundamentally, the class is driven by you: we want you (as a discussion group and as an individual) to explore these issues as you want to explore them, with our help and guidance along the way.
 All of us on the Teaching Team are excited to work with you this summer.

-This course runs alongside 24.134, which is an expanded version of Experiential Ethics.
-You will participate in virtual field trips and a final showcase with classmates from 24.134.
+This course runs alongside 24.133, which is a less intensive version of Experiential Ethics.
+You will participate in a final showcase with classmates from 24.133.